A-Ajaj-UAE/MobileTopup/README.md

 # Project Structure
 API Project: This project contains the services to be consumed by the application.
 It includes endpoints for managing balances, transactions, and other related functionalities.

+# Business Layer
+API Project: This project contains the services to be consumed by the application.
+It includes services for managing balances, transactions, and other related functionalities.

 # Contracts:
 A shared project containing contracts/interfaces that define the interactions between different services.
 These contracts facilitate dependency injection and promote loose coupling between components.